 To help our portfolio companies run at this strategy, and run successfully, Insight has prepared a playbook geared towards companies that are $10M-$30M ARR in size and executing a B2B Mid-Market or Enterprise GTM motion, though findings can be leveraged for companies in all stages of growth.
 The playbook helps teams think through project plans, geo-strategy and land locations, talent strategy, landing execution, team governance, as well as guidelines around targets and ownership to ensure onward and upward success.

-If you are an Insight portfoflio company, you can download the GO Guide: Expanding to Europe playbook on our community platform, GO Network.
+If you are an Insight portfoflio company, you can download the GO Guide: Expanding to Europe playbook on Insight's ScaleUp community platform.